google/rtc-video-quality/README.md

 are aimed to be as close as possible to settings used by Chromium's [WebRTC](https://code.webrtc.org) implementation.

-Quality metrics can currently only be generated for `.yuv` files, any other raw formats such as `.y4m` must currently be converted to `clip.WIDTH_HEIGHT.yuv` before continuing.
-Width and height of the raw video is inferred from the filename.
+Quality metrics can be generated for `.y4m` as well as `.yuv` raw I420 video files. `.yuv` files require the special format `clip.WIDTH_HEIGHT.yuv:FPS` since width, height and fps metadata are not available in this containerless format.

-A set of clips that can be used for this purpose, but currently require conversion before being used, are available at [Xiph.org Video Test Media](https://media.xiph.org/video/derf/), aka. "derf's collection".
+A set of standard clips that can be used for this purpose are available at [Xiph.org Video Test Media](https://media.xiph.org/video/derf/), aka. "derf's collection".

-## Building Dependencies
+## Dependencies

-To build pinned versions of dependencies run:
+To build pinned versions of dependencies, comparison tools and libvpx run:

     $ ./setup.sh

-This requires installing git and build dependencies required to build libvpx out of band.
+This requires `git` and build dependencies for libvpx that are not listed here.
+See build instructions for libvpx for build dependencies.

+To use `.y4m` files as input (instead of `.yuv`), `mediainfo` and `ffmpeg` are both required (to extract metadata and convert to `.yuv`).
+They can either be built and installed from source or likely by running (or similar depending on distribution):

+    $ sudo apt-get install ffmpeg mediainfo

 ## Generating Graphs

-To generate graph data (after building dependencies), see:
+To generate graph data (after building and installing dependencies), see:

     $ ./generate_graphdata.py --help

 Example usage:

-    $ ./generate_graphdata.py --output=out/libvpx.txt --encoders=libvpx:vp8,libvpx:vp9 clip1.320_240.yuv:30 clip2.320_180.yuv:30
+    $ ./generate_graphdata.py --output=out/libvpx.txt --encoders=libvpx:vp8,libvpx:vp9 clip1.320_240.yuv:30 clip2.320_180.yuv:30 clip3.y4m

 This will generate `out/libvpx.txt` for example with an array of JSON-formatted data with metrics used later to build graphs.
 This part takes a long time (may